 The compensation base that is used to calculate a member's pension benefit is referred to as the Final Average Salary (FAS).
-The FAS is defined in law as the greater of:
+For Tier 6 members with a Retirement Date on or after April 20, 2024, the FAS is defined in law as the greater of:

-- 1. The average of Wages earned in any five consecutive calendar years; OR - 2.
-The average of Wages earned in the 60 months immediately preceding the member's Retirement Date.
+- 1. The average of Wages earned in any three consecutive calendar years; OR - 2.
+The average of Wages earned in the 36 months immediately preceding the member's Retirement Date.